Bon2301/assign251-2/README.md

 Ben Mullinger 23010836

-The index.html created with the jacoco plugin can be found within target\site
+The index.html created with the jacoco plugin can be found within target\site\jacoco